Bill Flores: Personal life

 Flores is married to Gina, whom he met in high school.
 They have two sons.
 Flores attends Central Church, a church in Bryan.

 Flores has served as a member of the Mays Business School Advisory Board, the Corps of Cadets Development Council, Corps of Cadets Association, the Houston A&M Club, the Brazos County A&M Club, and other roles at Texas A&M University.
 In 2003, he was honored as an outstanding alumnus of the Mays Business School of Texas A&M University.
 In 2010, he was also recognized as a 'Distinguished Alumnus' by Texas A&M University.
-In November 2021, Flores began serving on the board of ERCOT as Vice Chair.

-Blocking constituents on social media

-During his tenure in Congress, Flores had blocked constituents from contacting him through social media.
-“I can’t correspond with him and I can’t interact with him,” said one of Flores' constituents.